Small galley kitchen ideas

-Light cabinets and surfaces will make the room feel wider whilst dark colours can make the kitchen feel busy and closed in.
+Light cabinets and surfaces will make the small galley kitchen feel wider whilst dark colours can make the kitchen feel busy and closed in.
 If you do want to add some colour in, do this by a feature wall or by introducing colour in the cabinets.
 But if you do want to use a bold colour, make sure you balance it off with plenty of white!

 We adore this kitchen from @moochstyle on Instagram.
 The scheme is neutral with pops of grey and lots of greenery to keep it interesting!

 Plan the lighting carefully

 Clever lighting will make a huge difference and will make your galley kitchen feel wider than it is.
 Consider "layering" the lighting by adding plenty of spotlights, lighting under cabinets or pendants.

 Try not to block any of the windows with cabinets as you want to allow as much natural light to flood in.

 We adore this urban galley kitchen by deVOL.
 The clever lighting divides the space into separate zones and minimal wall units makes the narrow galley kitchen feel wider than it is.
 The light colour of the walls and surfaces also add to the feeling of space with the stool at the end perfect for sitting and having a natter whilst cooking.